Coffee and Dark Chocolate Chip Cookies

 As you know, most of my recipes are Southern with shortcuts.
 The shortcut here is using melted butter.
 Many chocolate chip cookies beat the butter and sugar up to 5 minutes to incorporate air into the dough.
 With these soft and chewy cookies, I don’t want them to “puff up”.
 I want them to be dense and chewy…a totally different texture than other cookies.
 I love the way Serious Eats visually illustrates how air whipped into the butter and sugar mixture changes the color and texture of cookie dough.
 Go here to read about it.

 If you prefer soft and chewy cookies like me, this is the recipe you need to save for future cookie baking, too.
-For kid-friendly, soft and chewy chocolate chip cookies, trade out vanilla extract for dissolved espresso and substitute milk chocolate or semi-sweet chocolate chips for the dark chocolate chips.
+For kid-friendly, soft and chewy chocolate chip cookies, trade out vanilla extract for the dissolved espresso powder and substitute milk chocolate or semi-sweet chocolate chips for the dark chocolate chips.

 - 2 cups all-purpose flour